Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 These printed logs can wind up far more voluminous than the developers intend.
 In fact, CloudZero has seen cases where small pods use only one tenth of a node — and therefore shouldn’t cost very much — but the log is so massive it costs three times the amount of the pod’s actual operations.

-Sometimes, of course, developers do need to use debugging statements and logs to review their code.
-Another option is to use third-party monitoring programs such as Dynatrace, New Relic, or Datadog to keep an eye on applications.
+Of course, developers sometimes need to use debugging statements and logs to review their code.
+Another option is to use third-party monitoring programs such as Dynatrace, New Relic, or Datadog to monitor applications.

 The financial tradeoffs of using a third party service versus a standard log aren’t always clear, however; this is where cost visibility from CloudZero can make all the difference when deciding which is more worthwhile.